richsilv/richsilv.github.io/_posts/2014-08-01-meteor-low-level-publications.markdown

 });
 {% endhighlight %}

 This publish function will also populate the `CollectionCount` collection (which only needs to be constructed on the client) with an object that contains the number of documents in the existing set.
-You can then delay mission critical logic on the client until `TestData.find().count() === CollectionCount.findOne({Collection: "testdata"}).Count`.
-Note that the actual logic will need to be slightly longer to account for the period in which `CollectionCount.findOne({Collection: "testdata"})` returns nothing as the publish function hasn't yet sent the corresponding message.
+You can then delay mission critical logic on the client until `TestData.find().count()` is equal to `CollectionCount.findOne({Collection: "testdata"}).Count`.
+Note that the actual logic will need to be slightly more involved to account for the period in which `CollectionCount.findOne({Collection: "testdata"})` returns nothing as the publish function hasn't yet sent the corresponding message.

 #### Pattern 2: An Additional Field